They say “You’re welcome,” even before you’ve said thank you.

 “There is a good deal of frustration involved in the process of enjoying Fez,” Paul Bowles wrote in an essay on the medina and as quoted in this New York Times article.
 “The street goes down and down, always unpaved, nearly always hidden from the sky.
 Sometimes it is so narrow as to permit only one-way foot traffic; here the beasts of burden scrape their flanks on each side as they squeeze through, and you have to back up or step quickly into a doorway while they pass, the drivers intoning, ‘Balak, balak, balak …’” (“Watch out, watch out watch out!”)

 Well, after all, the Fes Medina has over 9400 lanes!

 Kasbah: (What we gathered was) these are living quarters within a Medina.
-In the earlier days, African migrant labourers set up camp here.
+In the earlier days, African migrant laborers set up camp here.
 The Arabic word translates to the central part of a town or citadel.

 On our way back we turned to a corner and exchanged smiles with the lady of a house dusting outside.
 She spoke good English and we got talking.
-She told us about her family, her children, her husband, her neighbours.
+She told us about her family, her children, her husband, her neighbors.
 She invited us inside.
 She had a lovely house.
 It was located at the mouth of the Bou Regreg River overlooking it.
 Beautiful, ornate upholstery, many pictures of her family, a small kitchen cooking couscous (it was a Friday, she explained, and she cooked couscous on holy days), the mandatory portrait of King Mohammed VI.
 I thought to myself then, how lovely are these people.
 How warm and friendly.
 She invited us to her house.
 She is now offering us tea…